PEPIDGE/Diet-Plan/README.md

-# Diet Day App Documentation
+# Diet Plan App Documentation

 ## Introduction

-The Diet Day App is a web application that helps users track their daily food intake and monitor their progress towards their weight loss goals.
-With the Diet Day App, users can easily log their meals and snacks, and share their diet day to the public.
+The Diet Plan App is a web application that helps users track their daily food intake and monitor their progress towards their weight loss goals.
+With the Diet Plan App, users can easily log their meals and snacks, and share their diet day to the public.

 ## Features